YuraBondarenko/Board-manager/README.md

 * Delete - delete task by id("/'id'").

 # To run the project locally:
-1. Create schema in the PosgreSQL "board-manager"
+1. Create schema in the PosgreSQL "board-manager";
 2. Update file "src/main/resources/application.properties":
-    spring.datasource.username=root  // type your role in PosgreSQL spring.datasource.password=1234  // type your password
+    spring.datasource.username=root  // type your role in the PosgreSQL spring.datasource.password=1234  // type your password;
+3. To log in use this data: "user" and password "1234".